Bahram-Ab/CDN-reserches/documents/ELK stack/README.md

 ## Elasticsearch

 The open-source, distributed, RESTful, JSON-based search engine, is scalable, and flexible.
-It is a No_SQL[^no-sql] database Document-oriented[^Document-oriented]and high-performance in plain text search.
+It is a No_SQL database Document-oriented[^Document-oriented]and high-performance in plain text search.
 It has indexing[^Indexing] and sharding[^data-base-sharding] ability to boost performance and overcome store and process limitations.

 [^Document-oriented]: They store data as documents, which can be JSON, BSON, or other formats.
 Each document represents a single entity or object and contains all of the relevant data for that entity.